myleshenderson/onboarding/README.md

 - How do we know if a project is on track or not?
 - Is there any cadence for the regular review of project status with stakeholders?
 - What tools do we use to track work?
 How well are those tools working for us?
+- How are delviery expectations communicated and manged with clients and users?
+- What types of non-functional requirements are set in place for teams to execute against?
+- What level of commitment / compliance do we require and maintain against various user disabilities, including sight, hearing, and motor impairments?

 ## Developer Ergonomics
 - Do we have a standard IDE?
 What do we use and is this consistent?
 Who decides?
 Are other IDEs in use?